dtinit/data-transfer-project/portability-types-transfer/src/main/java/org/datatransferproject/types/transfer/models/README.md

 # Data Models

-Data Models are a common format for transfer data between two providers.
+Data Models are a common format for transfer data between two adapters.

 For any vertical (e.g. data type) there will hopefully be between 1 and a small handful of data models.

 ## Philosophy

-Data Models are meant to be tools to transfer data in DTP.
+Data Models are meant to be tools to transfer data internally to in DTP.
 They are **not meant to be the one true representation** of this type of data.

 If there are existing standards for the type of data then that schema should be used instead of